FedSL: Federated Split Learning on Distributed Sequential Data in Recurrent Neural Networks: FedSL - A Novel Federated Split Learning Framework

 \subsubsection{Byproducts of SL in Recurrent Neural Networks}

 In addition to preserving the privacy of raw data, splitting RNNs have the following benefits.

-(i) It leads to speed-up in the learning process.
-In centralized learning, where all the segments of multiple segment sequences are gathered at one client, one (unsplit) RNN trains on a long sequence containing all the segments.
-While, in our proposed SL approach, each split RNN only trains on short single segments of the distributed sequences in collaboration with other split RNNs on other clients.
-This speedup, as a result of temporal partitioning in data, is not achieved in the vanilla SL \cite{gupta2018distributed}, where a feed-forward neural network is split.
-Because all training data is available in one client.

-(ii) Large number of time steps in a sequence is challenging to model for RNNs \cite{luo2020dualpath}.
+(i) Large number of time steps in a sequence is challenging to model for RNNs \cite{luo2020dualpath}.
 By splitting RNNs between clients, split RNNs deal with short segments of sequences, instead of long complete sequences

-(iii) Proper hidden-state initialization is crucial in RNNs for successful sequence modeling \cite{mohajerin2019multistep, le2015simple}.
+(ii) Proper hidden-state initialization is crucial in RNNs for successful sequence modeling \cite{mohajerin2019multistep, le2015simple}.
 In the proposed SL approach, the hidden states of the RNNs train on the next segments are initialized with the hidden states of the RNNs train on previous segments.
 This initialization strategy works better than random initialization since both previous and next RNNs are trained by the consecutive time steps of the same sequence.